geetmadnani/Calculator-repo/README.md

 # 📱 Calculator App

 ## A simple and user-friendly calculator app built using Java with a graphical user interface (GUI).
 This project performs basic arithmetic operations like addition, subtraction, multiplication, and division.
-Designed for learning and demonstration purposes.
+Designed for learning and demonstration purposes.thanks

 ### 💡Features
 	•	Intuitive GUI using Java Swing